withastro/docs/src/pages/en/editor-setup.md

 ### Installation

-After [setting up VS Code](https://code.visualstudio.com/Docs/setup/setup-overview) and running any of our [Astro starter templates](https://github.com/withastro/astro/tree/main/examples), the Astro VS Code extension should be recommended to you automatically by a pop-up (in the bottom right corner).
+After [setting up VS Code](https://code.visualstudio.com/Docs/setup/setup-overview) and starting any of our [Astro starter example templates](https://github.com/withastro/astro/tree/main/examples), VS Code should prompt you to install the Astro extension automatically.
+(Look for a pop-up in the bottom right corner!)

 To add the extension yourself: